Ferrex 150 Plus Side Effects

-Note: This page contains information about the side effects of ascorbic acid / iron polysaccharide.
-Some of the dosage forms included on this document may not apply to the brand name Ferrex 150 Plus.
+Note: This document contains side effect information about ascorbic acid / iron polysaccharide.
+Some of the dosage forms listed on this page may not apply to the brand name Ferrex 150 Plus.

 Applies to ascorbic acid / iron polysaccharide: oral capsule

 Gastrointestinal side effects of ascorbic acid have included nausea, diarrhea, abdominal cramps, and esophagitis.
 Gastrointestinal side effects of iron polysaccharide have been reported the most frequently.
 They have included nausea, vomiting, diarrhea, constipation, abdominal pain, flatulence, and heartburn.[Ref]

 Nausea, diarrhea, and abdominal cramps have been reported to be associated with ascorbic acid doses exceeding 2 g per day, although there have been some reports with as little as 1 g per day.

 Esophagitis has been reported to be associated with prolonged or increased contact of ascorbic acid tablets with the esophageal mucosa.

 Constipation from iron may be relieved by administering docusate sodium 100 mg to 200 mg per day in addition to increasing the intake of oral fluids, such as water.[Ref]

 Renal side effects of ascorbic acid have included oxalate and urate kidney stones.[Ref]

 Hyperoxaluria with ascorbic acid is reported to be dose-related.[Ref]

 Nervous system side effects of ascorbic acid have included dizziness, faintness, fatigue, and headache in less than 1% of patients.
 Migraine headache has also been reported with ascorbic acid.[Ref]